openlawteam/tribute-contracts/website/docs/subgraph/Deployment.md

 The subgraph-deployer.ts script has been updated to deploy to both testnet and mainnet networks.

 :::info
-You need to install Graph CLI version 0.21.0 or above with either npm or yarn.
+You need to install Graph CLI version 0.21.1 with either npm or yarn.
 :::

 NPM Install: